State and Local Regulation of Drones: Part 1

-To date, twenty states have passed laws related to drones– Arkansas, California, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Michigan, Mississippi, Nevada, New Hampshire, North Carolina, North Dakota, Oregon, Tennessee, Texas, Utah, Virginia, and West Virginia – while four additional states are currently studying the issue.
+To date, twenty states have passed laws related to drones– Arkansas, California, Florida, Hawaii, Illinois, Louisiana, ME, Maryland, Michigan, Mississippi, Nevada, New Hampshire, North Carolina, North Dakota, Oregon, Tennessee, Texas, Utah, Virginia, and West Virginia – while four additional states are currently studying the issue.
 The laws range from the prohibition of voyeurism, to restrictions on paparazzi, to prohibiting the use of drones for hunting, fishing or trapping (and likewise prohibiting the harassment of an individual who is hunting), to a task force to establish landowner and privacy rights and rules for the operation of drones state-wide.

-The Maine Legislature enacted a law this year that requires law enforcement agencies to receive approval before acquiring drones and to follow certain operating standards.
+The ME Legislature enacted a law this year that requires law enforcement agencies to receive approval before acquiring drones and to follow certain operating standards.
 The bipartisan law, PL 2015, Ch.
 307, prohibits law enforcement agencies from using a weaponized drone, and from using a drone in a criminal investigation without a warrant, with certain exceptions.
 The law also addresses privacy and free speech matters by prohibiting law enforcement from using a drone to conduct surveillance of private citizens peacefully exercising their rights of free speech and assembly.

 In New Hampshire, the State Legislature passed a law to address the harassment of hunters – by prohibiting the use of a drone to disturb wild animals with intent to prevent their lawful taking and also prohibiting the surveillance of an individual who is lawfully hunting, fishing or trapping.
 The state’s Fish and Game Department through rule also has banned the use of drones, smart rifles and live-action cameras for hunting.